Pepperkey — Real Estate Networking App

 01. Product Context & Pressure

+At the same time, visibility carries risk.
+Exposing inventory too early can mean lost commission or broken trust.
 The task was to enable fast judgement under partial information, while letting brokers deliberately decide who sees what, and when

 02. Core Product Logic

-The product is organised around a single loop:
+The product is organised around a single loop: Surface → Qualify → Engage → Follow Up

 Visibility is treated as core logic, not a preference.
 Listings and requests move through staged exposure — public, network-scoped, or trusted — allowing broad signalling without leaking sensitive inventory

 All content types share one interaction model: dense, scannable cards; tags as deal metadata; clear authorship.
-Social mechanics exist only to support awareness and credibility, never to drive engagement.
 Contact is deliberately multi-channel: in-app messaging preserves context, while calls and WhatsApp reflect how deals actually close

 03. Execution & System Outcome